After over a year of living and eating out in Fuengirola, I finally narrowed down my taste buds ‘Hall of Fame’.

-The menu caters to anything you could think off and all of it are healthy options.
-They have a wide selection of freshly made juices, breakfast sandwiches (Nordic favorites too) and even scrambled eggs.
+The menu caters to anything you could think off and all of them are healthy options.
+They have a wide selection of freshly made juices, breakfast sandwiches (Nordic favorites too), and even scrambled eggs.

 Their brunch deals are a treat for the whole family (photos below) and include refreshing drinks like their ginger shot or freshly made juice.

-My go to is usually the vegetarian burger or the falafel bowl.
+My go-to is usually the vegetarian burger or the falafel bowl.
 Great value fresh food – can’t go wrong with that!

-Best for: healthy eating, vegetarian/vegan options
+Best for healthy eating, vegetarian/vegan options